 Readings are due the week that they are listed on the syllabus.
 You are expected to read carefully, not skim.
-With the exception of the required books for purchase (World in the Making, The Only Plane in the Sky, and Exit West) and the film on Netflix (The Silence of Others), all readings can be found in the Content section of Blackboard.
+Besides the required books for purchase (World in the Making and Exit West) and the films (The Silence of Others and Moana), all readings can be found in the Content section of Blackboard.